Centre for Astrophysics Research (CAR)

 Our research programmes mainly feature observational astronomy, and span the electromagnetic spectrum from X-rays to radio wavelengths.
 We study many sizescales, ranging from the properties of dust grains, up through stars and exoplanets through to entire galaxies and clusters of galaxies in the near- and high-redshift Universe.
 Survey astronomy is a particular strength.
 Our computing facilities also permit extensive in-house computer modelling and simulation, and we have a track record of instrument development for astronomical polarimetry.

-Our research performed well in RAE 2008, with the majority of our researchers rated as world-leading or internationally excellent.
+Our research performed well in the REF 2014 with the majority of the research submitted rated as world-leading or internationally excellent.

 A number of projects are jointly supported by CAR and the Centre for Atmospheric and Instrumentation Research (CAIR), based on their shared strengths in light scattering and instrumentation.